-There are seven chapters in this report:
+There are eight chapters in this report:

-- Chapter 1: Introduction describes the purpose and timeline of the project, who was involved, and Metro's commitment to equity - Chapter 2: Methodology provides detail on the data and methods used to conduct the study's analysis, including the performance measures used in the analysis - Chapter 3: Scenario Modeling Overview & Findings details key findings from the travel demand modeling analysis by scenario and by performance measure

-- Chapter 4: Equity Considerations provides information about current conditions and discusses the importance of thoughtful analysis of the benefits and impacts of congestion pricing to transportation disadvantaged communities - Chapter 5: Feasibility and Implementation Considerations summarizes key considerations for implementation of congestion pricing - Chapter 6: Complexity of Revenue provides several considerations about collecting and using revenues generated from congestion pricing - Chapter 7: Conclusions & Recommendations summarizes key recommendations from this study for policy makers and project champions
+- Chapter 1: Introduction describes the purpose and timeline of the project and who was involved. - Chapter 2: Metro's Commitment to Equity describes best practices for implementing congestion pricing programs equitably, including the steps to create an equitable process.
+It also provides an overview of the key metrics used to evaluate potential congestion pricing strategies in the Portland Metro Region as well as the engagement process. - Chapter 3: A Quick Look at the System Today provides information about current conditions and discusses the importance of thoughtful analysis of the benefits and impacts of congestion pricing to transportation disadvantaged communities. - Chapter 4: Methodology provides detail on the data and methods used to conduct the study's analysis, including the performance measures used in the analysis. - Chapter 5: Scenario Modeling Overview & Findings details key findings from the travel demand modeling analysis by scenario and by performance measure. - Chapter 6: Feasibility and Implementation Considerations summarizes key considerations for implementation of congestion pricing. - Chapter 7: Complexity of Revenue provides several considerations about collecting and using revenues generated from congestion pricing. - Chapter 8: Conclusions & Recommendations summarizes key recommendations from this study for policy makers and project champions.